threefoldfoundation/tft-stellar/specs/vesting/vesting_dashboard_userstories.md

 5. insert number of transfer tft to the vesting with provided address, (QR Scan / copy paste)
 6. add "by clicking 'transfer TFT' I agree to the to the [vesting procedure](https://secure.threefold.me/sheet/#/2/sheet/edit/nIcZQiIpsJaM8TEHbGw1iSfI/), If enough TFT are vested until 22nd of March 2021, the new TFT strategy will start."
 6. Click 'Transfer TFT'
-7. 'TFT successfully vested', add home button.
+7. 'TFT successfully vested', add back to home button.

 ### Epic: see list of my vesting accounts
 1. see dashboard